 What about discharging your student loans in bankruptcy?
 Well it’s true, this is very difficult if you are looking for a total win – a full discharge.
 But remember we are looking for solutions.
 Affordable and reasonable payments with an end in sight.
 In most instances we can settle these claims in bankruptcy for far less than what is owed, over time and without further interest.
 The settlement is tax free when it is done in bankruptcy.
 A judge may also grant a partial discharge.
 Or perhaps you received no educational benefit from the crappy for-profit, non-accredited school you attended and the loan can be excluded from the non-dischargeable language normally seen.
 Solutions.
 Every one of these options is far better than you’re just stuck with them.

-To see what we can suggest as options for you, please contact us at Christie D. Arkovich, P.A. or visit our Student Loan Survival Center webpage.
+To see what we can suggest as options for you, please contact us at Arkovich Law. or visit our Student Loan Survival Center webpage.
 Check out our prior entries on this blog – a day in the life of a student loan lawyer for ideas.